 “There are some people who are so obsessed with getting the cheapest flight that they’ll spend more for an extra hotel night, parking or a rental car than they saved on the flight,” wrote Matt of Washington, D.C.
-“If cost is an object, one’s focus should be on the complete cost of the trip rather than focusing on airfare alone.”
+“If cost is an object, one’s focus should be on the complete cost of the trip rather than focus on airfare alone.”

 “FWIW, I’d rather spend a couple hours daydreaming about my trip than trolling the Internet to save $56,” wrote Gene 99 of Lido Beach, N.Y.

 FWIW (for what it’s worth), both have good points that I’ve touched on in the past.
-But I do think Gene, and others, should take 30 minutes to get to know Hopper’s tools.
+But I do think Gene, and others should take 30 minutes to get to know Hopper’s tools.
 Once he does, running one of their reports and plucking out a few lessons for his specific needs would take just a couple of minutes, allowing him to return promptly to his reverie.

 The hidden costs Matt brings up should also include those annoying fees that vary by airline — a point also noted by Paul from Boston: “If I was traveling in my underwear with a packet of peanuts as business luggage I would be O.K.
 I guess.”
 Kayak has a good summary of fees here.

-A few readers added that they don’t have much flexibility about what days they travel: “Not helpful because my vacation days are fixed months in advance,” wrote chickenlover from Massachusetts.
+A few readers added that they don’t have much flexibility about what days they travel: “Not helpful because my vacation days are fixed months in advance,” wrote chicken lover from Massachusetts.

 Others noted that cheaper midweek departures aren’t an option for those who wanted to maximize five vacation days by including two weekends.
-True enough, if that’s your situation — although sometimes savings are substantial enough to warrant losing a day on the beach, as I found out when evaluating spring-break airfare options.
+True enough, if that’s your situation — although sometimes savings are substantial enough to warrant losing a day on the beach, as I found out when evaluating spring break airfare options.

 Continue reading the main story